craigyjp/Jupiter-8-Editor-Assigner/README.md

 # Things to do

-* Add the MIDI clock and external clock
+* Add the external arpeggiator clock
-* Add the performances
 * Build the mixer section and DAC control.